Kethlak/card-alexa-alarms-timers/README.md

   display_style: "table"
 ```

-Add as many _next_timer and _next_alarms as you want in the entities_alarm and entities_timer categories.
+Add as many _next_alarm, _next_timer, and _next_reminder entries as you want in the entities_alarm, entities_timer, and entities_reminder categories.

 # Optional Parameters
 - `remaining_time_bold` defaults to true, and toggles whether the remaining time column is displayed in bold.
-- `show_cancel_button` and `cancel_entity` are included for the use case of wanting to be able to cancel timers and alarms with an "X" icon. `show_cancel_button` is false by default. `cancel_entity` refers to the device which the cancel command is sent to.
-For more details, see "Canceling Timers/Alarms" below.
+- `show_cancel_button` and `cancel_entity` are included for the use case of wanting to be able to cancel timers, alarms, and reminders with an "X" icon. `show_cancel_button` is false by default. `cancel_entity` refers to the device which the cancel command is sent to.
+For more details, see "Canceling Timers/Alarms/Reminders" below.
 - `hide_card_on_empty` defaults to false, and is included for my original use case of not wanting to display an empty timer box on my wall display.
 - `card_title` defaults to "Alexa Timers and Alarms".
 If set to an empty string, no title will be displayed.
 - `show_device_name` defaults to true, and toggles whether to display the name of the device the timer or alarm is set on.
 For example, if you have a timer named "Cake" set on a device named "Kitchen Echo", if this is true it will display the name as "Cake on Kitchen Echo", and if false it will just display the name as "Cake".